 Trimming Schefflera Houseplants

-If you have ever seen a native schefflera outdoors, you may be surprised to find how large they grow.
-When given natural light, water, and space, they can grow to be 40 feet (12 meters) tall.
-Indoors, they will only grow to about 8 feet (2.5 meters).
+If you have ever seen a native Schefflera outdoors, you may be surprised to find how large they grow.
+When given natural light, water, and space, they can grow to be 40 feet (12 m.) tall.
+Indoors, they will only grow to about 8 feet (2.5 m.).

 Scheffleras can have a single trunk, but they tend to have multiple stalks that branch off as the plant gets higher.
 If your plant isn’t getting enough light or nutrients, or if it’s just in too small of a pot, some of those stalks might get long and leggy.
 They might flop over under their own weight or produce leaves only at the ends.

-This is a good indication that it’s time for schefflera plant pruning.
-Pruning a schefflera plant is not especially hard – if you see a long and unhealthy looking stalk, cut it back!
-Cut any bad looking stalks down to 3 or 4 inches high.
+This is a good indication that it’s time for Schefflera plant pruning.
+Pruning a Schefflera plant is not especially hard – if you see a long and unhealthy looking stalk, cut it back!
+Cut any bad looking stalks down to 3 or 4 inches (7-10 cm.) high.
 This should encourage new growth and make the plant more compact and dense.
 It may also help to move the plant to a sunnier window or transplant to a bigger pot.

 How to Prune a Schefflera Plant

-Strategically pruning a schefflera plant can encourage it to grow out as well as up and make for a denser, more bushy shape.
-Trimming schefflera houseplants can be achieved by cutting off the tops of the tallest stalks about an inch above the spot where the next leaf down is attached.
+Strategically pruning a Schefflera plant can encourage it to grow out as well as up and make for a denser, more bushy shape.
+Trimming Schefflera houseplants can be achieved by cutting off the tops of the tallest stalks about an inch (2.5 cm.) above the spot where the next leaf down is attached.
 This will encourage more growth outward from the stalk instead of upward.

 Cutting Overgrown Scheffleras